I don’t think you guys understand how hard it is to pull myself away from nonstop video game playing (I’m on summer break

 Short Attention Span Sum up

-- People at greatest risk of iron deficiency: menstruating and pregnant women, infants and children, vegans and vegetarians.
+- Menstruating and pregnant women, infants and children, vegans and vegetarians are at highest risk for deficiency.

-- Certain nutrients can compete with or inhibit iron absorption such as calcium, zinc, tannins, oxalates, and phytates while others, such as vitamin C, help your body to absorb iron.
+- Nutrients can compete with or inhibit iron absorption such as calcium, zinc, tannins, oxalates, and phytates while others, such as vitamin C, help your body to absorb iron.

 - The Four Strategies: